Get

 Both the F1 and F2 Goldendoodle can make an excellent pet for any dog lover, regardless of their prior experience with dogs.
 These canines have gentle and loving natures that can easily adapt to new environments and people.

-Both Goldendoodle types have a strong lineage, though F1 Goldendoodles are considered purebred, while F2 Goldendoodles are not.
-Still, F2 Goldendoodles can have more variety when it comes to their appearance.
+Both Goldendoodle types have a similar lineage.
+Though F1 Goldendoodles have the advantage of hybrid vigor, they are more likely to shed, while F2 Goldendoodles are more unpredictable due to a higher genetic mix.
+Therefore, F2 Goldendoodles can have more variety when it comes to their appearance and shedding level.

 See also: